 Individual Psychotherapy for Adolescents and Adults

-As an athlete, you are held to a different standard and the invisible pressures of your role and responsibilities can be debilitating.
-You love your sport, but lately the demands of it paired with the stress of academics, work, your social life and taking care of your mental health have been exhausting.
+• As an athlete, you are held to a different standard and the invisible pressures of your role and responsibilities can be debilitating.
+You love your sport, but lately the demands of it paired with the stress of academics, work, your social life and taking care of your health have been exhausting and you’re wondering if continuing to compete is even worth all the stress.
 You feel pressure from your coaches, peers and yourself, and your sport is starting to lose its joy.
-You find that your anxiety and dread are impacting your mental and physical performance, and you fear that you’re one small stressor away from throwing in the towel and leaving your sport behind, but you don’t want to quit.
-I’ve been there, and you don’t have to go through this alone.
+You dread going to practice and feel anxious almost every time you compete, and you fear that you’re one small stressor away from just leaving your sport behind, but you know that you don’t actually want to quit.
+Worst of all, you feel like you can’t talk about it because athletes “aren’t supposed to show their struggles.”
+I’ve been there, and I’m here to help.

 Welcome!